nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 Social Justice, the latest manifestation of the perennially unsuccessful Socialist Alternative ticket, nominated 73 candidates, up from 5 Climate Action/Climate Justice candidates in 2022.
 Their platform is the explicitly left wing and activist one typical of Socialist Alternative student tickets.

-Only Together nominated candidates for the Mental Health and Resilience Committee, so they will be elected unopposed.
-Indigenous Officer will be contested by Change and an independent.
+Only Together nominated candidates for the Mental Health and Resilience Committee, so they have been elected unopposed.
+Only Change nominated a candidate for Indigenous Officer so they have been elected unopposed.
 Disabilities and Carers Officer will be contested by Together and Change.

 Queer Officer will be contested by Social Justice and independents.
 Incumbent ticket the Rainbow Collective, traditionally winning Queer Officer unopposed, did not register or hold preselections this year.
 However, an incumbent Queer Officer elected as Rainbow Collective candidate in 2022 has nominated again.